leftos/nba-stats-tracker/NBA Stats Tracker/Readme.txt

 Version History
+	v0.9.1 - Apr 25
+		- Change: The program now uses SQLite 3 databases instead of the custom binary format; this means that previously saved Team Stats file are incompatible with this version
+		- Change: Massive UI overhaul, more details below
+		- Change: Tool now gives you access to both regular season and playoff stats at the same time
+		- Added: Team Overview screen; all statistics can be limited to a specific timeframe if the required box scores are available
+			* Overview: View your team's stats; limit them to a timeframe and see your opponents' stats against you during that time
+			* Split Stats: See how a team's performing when winning or losing, at home or away, during the regular season or the playoffs, as well as its monthly progress
+			* Box Scores: View any team's box scores in an easy to search table
+			* Head-To-Head: Compare your team to any other team; compare stats against the league, as well as each other
+		- Added: League Overview screen; again, all statistics can be limited to a timeframe if you have the box scores
+			* Team Stats: Similar to the 2K Team Stats table, a full overview of the league team averages in a sortable table
+			* Playoff Stats: Same as above, but limits the stats to those that apply to the Playoffs
+			* Box Scores: Easy access to all box scores saved in the loaded database
+		- Added: Box Scores can now be edited
+		- Added: Box Scores now require a Season number as well as the date the game took place; you can also differentiate between regular season and playoff games for the split stats
+		- Added: Box Scores can now be added to an NST Database without being added to the Team Stats; that way you can add your team's past box scores without affecting its Team Stats
+		- Added: The tool now works irrelevant of the amount of teams in the league; it should work without error for leagues with 2 teams or 50 teams; the 30 team limit is no more; the Scouting Reports still work optimally for 30 teams, they do not adjust to leagues with less or more teams (yet!)

 	v0.8 - Mar 21
 		- Added keeping history of Box Score updates
 		- Changed Team Stats file structure to allow for further expansion and